 Grantee Audits.
-Conduct audits and other reviews to 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA grants.
+Conduct audits and other reviews to: 1) determine the adequacy of grantees' financial systems for managing and accounting for Federal funds, 2) evaluate the current financial condition of grantee organizations, and 3) verify compliance with the terms and conditions of NEA grants.
 The number of on-site audits to be conducted will depend on the availability of auditors and travel funds.
-(Issue 1.4)
+(Issue 1.2)

 Evaluations.
 Conduct evaluations of grantees to determine the adequacy of financial management systems and ensure that recordkeeping complies with the requirements established by OMB and NEA's General Terms and Conditions.
 Evaluations will be limited to reviewing the records of one to two grants.
-The number of evaluations will depend on the availability of auditors and travel funds.
-Anticipate 12 or more evaluations this year.
-(Issue 1.4)
+The availability of auditors and travel funds will dictate the number of evaluations.
+Anticipate more than 20 evaluations this year.
+(Issue 1.2)

 OAA Reviews.
-Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
-An indeterminate number of non-OIG audit reports (probably 10 or more) will be examined throughout the year.
-(Issue 1.4)
+Conduct desk reviews of audit reports and other materials related to grantees that have had A-133 audits performed by independent outside auditors to: 1) determine compliance with relevant OMB circulars, 2) evaluate the audit findings for past, current or potential effect on NEA grants, and 3) recommend what action, if any, is required by NEA.
+An indeterminate number of non-OIG audit reports (probably five or more) will be examined throughout the year.
+(Issue 1.2)

 Audit Followup.
 Track the status of recommendations for corrective action, and provide the Audit Followup Official and other NEA managers with technical assistance in resolving audit findings.
-This undertaking will be ongoing throughout the year.
-(Issue 1.4)
+This activity will be ongoing throughout the year.
+(Issue 1.2)

 Indirect Cost Rate Negotiations.
-Evaluate rate proposals submitted by grantees and contractors for compliance with OMB Circulars A-21, A-87, A-122 or the Federal Acquisition Regulation, as appropriate.
-It is estimated that 10 proposals will be evaluated during the year.
-(Issue 1.5)
+Evaluate rate proposals submitted by grantees/contractors for compliance with OMB Circulars A-21, A-87, A-122 or the Federal Acquisition Regulation, as appropriate.
+Estimate nine proposals will be evaluated during the year.
+(Issue 1.3)

-Information Management Review.
-Determine whether the Agency's information management policies, procedures and practices are adequate for meeting its operational and security needs, and whether they conform to accepted standards and requirements.
+Information & Technology Management (ITM) and Privacy Management Review.
+Determine whether Agency's ITM policies, procedures, and practices are adequate for meeting its operational and security needs, and whether they conform to accepted standards and requirements.
 Review of security matters will be undertaken in accordance with the Federal Information Security Management Act of 2002.
-(Issue 2.1)
+Privacy review will be done in accordance with OMB Memorandum M-06-20 (Issue 2.1) (Issue 2.6)

 Financial Statement Audit.
-Work with an independent CPA firm, which will be conducting a financial statement audit of the Agency.
+Provide oversight of the independent CPA firm conducting the financial statement audit of the Agency.
 (Issue 2.2)

 Investigations.
 Investigate all allegations of fraud, waste, abuse, mismanagement, employee misconduct or any apparent or suspected violation of law or official regulations.
-Although the number of investigative reviews to be conducted cannot be predicted with confidence, in recent years the annual rate of new cases opened is about three.
+Although the number of investigative reviews to be conducted cannot be predicted with confidence, in recent years the annual rate of new cases opened is two or three.
 (Issue 3.3)